rraub/task_bunny/README.md

 - `perform` times out.

 TaskBunny retries the job automatically if the job has failed.
-By default, it retries every 5 minutes up to 10 times.
+By default, it retries after at least 5 minutes, up to 10 times.

 If you want to change it, you can override the value on a job module.